NestorDR/radar-core/README.md

 Analyzer.py - Started at 2025-09-28 10:35:00 ...
 Ended at 2025-09-28 10:39:00 - Elapsed time 0.4 min
 ```

-Note: Actual output will vary based on symbol list, dates, and verbosity.
+Note: Actual output will vary based on a symbol list, dates, and verbosity.

 ## Configuration
 Project settings are managed by the Settings class and YAML files located under src/radar_core/ (e.g., settings.yml and environment‑specific overrides).
 You can: